Our story from 1969

 Andrew was to add a substantial supplement to Robin's catalogue in 1985 and then develop it further with several editions of his own Guitarist's Repertoire Guide.
 Since then the business has diversified and developed into a truly international retailer, dispatching goods to most countries worldwide.
 It was during this time that the Spanish Guitar Centre re-branded as Guitarnotes™ not only to reflect the importance of printed guitar music to its core business, but to maintain a distinct identity from other unaffiliated businesses in the UK of a similar name active at this time.

 This period also saw the further promotion of both upcoming and established talent with opportunities of a performance platform for graduate students and others in the Guitar Centre's intimate cellar recitals.
-Guitarists including Decca recording artist Nicola Hall, Australian RNCM graduate Carolyn Kidd, Icelander Arnaldur Arnarson, RAM graduate Fiona Richardson among others gave well-received concerts to enthusiastic packed houses.
+Guitarists including Decca recording artist Nicola Hall, RNCM graduates Selina Madeley, Australian Carolyn Kidd, Icelander Arnaldur Arnarson and RAM graduate Fiona Richardson, among others gave well-received concerts to enthusiastic packed houses.
 There were also collaborations with BBC Radio 3 at this time who recorded a number of SGC promoted concerts for broadcast by international artists such as Ichiro Suzuki(Japan) and Goran Sollscher(Sweden).
 A truly golden age!

 The 1990's also saw the emergence of the Spanish Guitar Centre as the appointed exclusive distributor for a number of diverse specialist UK and international guitar music publishers, a role which continues to this day with their appointment in 2019 to distribute EEE(Cuba), publishers of the music of Leo Brouwer.